On this page:

 The maximum length of a tier name is 100 characters and the maximum length of a node name is 500 characters.
 In your tier, node and application names, you should avoid certain special characters.
 The characters you can use are listed on the Tiers and Nodes page.

-To rename an application, tier, or node, see Interacting with Flow Maps.
+To rename an application, see Business Applications.

 App Agent Network Bandwidth Usage

 The following guidelines can help you estimate how much bandwidth overhead will be added to your environment by deploying AppDynamics agents.